 The devout believe that the Buddha came to Dhamek Stupa to give his first sermon, which revealed the Eightfold Path after he achieved enlightenment.
 Take a look at the elegant carvings of birds, people, and flowers that cover the walls of the stupa as you wander around the attraction.

 Sarnath also has plenty of other tourist places that make it a worthwhile day trip destination from Varanasi.
 Check out the Chaukhandi Stupa (a Buddhist shrine that dates back to at least the 6th century), then make your way to the Sarnath Museum to see the Lion Capital of Ashoka, a sculpture that used to sit atop the Ashoka Pillar in 250 BCE and became the National Emblem of India in 1950.

 Round out the day with sightseeing at the peaceful Tibetan Temple, located near the main market, before making your way back to Varanasi.

 6. Shri Kashi Vishwanath Temple

 Strict security measures around the complex require that tourists stash their cameras, phones, bags, and other belongings in a rentable locker nearby.
+Foreigners will also need to get their passports and visas verified at the Darshan Booking Desk.
 Expect to ditch your shoes and wait in line with hundreds of other visitors, all eager to touch the 60-centimeter-tall, sin-absolving Shiva lingam in a silver alter.
 It's an intense, yet rewarding experience

 Hot tip: Skip this attraction on Hindu holidays, when devotees wait in line for up to two full days to enter the temple.